Ali-Nategh/python_file_sorter/README.md

 # python_file_sorter

-A project created to sort my cluttered messy folders lol
+A project created to sort my cluttered folders :)
+Created this two or three months ago, sorry for the bad documentation lol

 ```
 This is a File sorter that sorts image and video files by extentions.